 No. We are independent from any pool and do not plan to launch a pool.
 We just want to give you a tool to mine as easy as possible.

 myMiner looks for the most profitable coin to mine on your setup.
-Bitcoin is almost impossible to mine with a home PC, it is just not profitable as there is special hardware existing for it.
+Bitcoin is almost impossible to mine with a home PC, it is just not profitable as there is special designed hardware existing for it (so called ASIC).
 If you want to have Bitcoins, you can mine a profitable coin and exchange it into Bitcoin.

 To make payments you need in addition to your Wallet-Address the private key, like the secret password for your online bank account.
 Each address has its unique private key.
 If you lose it, it is impossible to do any transactions with that Wallet-Address anymore.
 If someone else has your private key, this person can do transactions with this Wallet-Address, like it is with your online bank account password.
 So keep the private key safe!
 The private key cannot be restored!

 In addition you need a Wallet-Address for every currency.
 You can have several Wallet-Addresses for each Crypto-Currency.
-Note, that each pool has a minimum payout that must be reached before it can be cashed out.
 The Wallet-Address will be communicated to the pool so the pool can recognize you every time you start mining and pay you your reward.
 Mine with the same Wallet-Address to reach the minimum payout as soon as possible.